9Quid/WindowsServer2022-Lab/6.File Server Management/README.md

 - Next I created a new GPO: `DeptShare Mapping`.

-- Then linked it to the Douala- CMR Offic OU.
+- Then linked it to the `Douala- CMR Offic` OU.

-- I navigated to: `User Configuration → Preferences → Windows Settings → Drive Maps`
+- I navigated to: `User Configuration -> Preferences -> Windows Settings -> Drive Maps`

 - Next I added drive mappings: